simplexlab/collectd_logstash_kibana/README.markdown

 ps aux | grep -i logstash

-... if started then stop it, as it needs to be configured properly: sudo service logstash-web stop ... we don't need this
+... if started then stop it, as it needs to be configured properly: sudo service logstash stop

-... to stop logstash-web from starting on boot: sudo mv /etc/init/logstash-web.conf /etc/init/logstash-web.conf.ORIGINAL sudo service logstash stop
+sudo service logstash-web stop ... this is not needed ... to stop logstash-web from starting on boot: sudo mv /etc/init/logstash-web.conf /etc/init/logstash-web.conf.ORIGINAL

 ... config logstash for collectd: sudo cp logstash/etc/logstash/conf.d/*.conf /etc/logstash/conf.d/